 Underserved Areas Are Grabbing Retail Investors’ Attention.
 Here’s Why.

-Two industry experts on the opportunities that neighborhood shopping centers in underinvested communities present.
+Two executives on the opportunities presented by neighborhood centers in underinvested communities.

 In recent years, an increasing number of retail investors and developers have been shifting their attention toward undeserved communities.
 The Sun Belt for example, known for its high in-migration rates and friendly business environment, has been particularly attractive.